Carlos Peña: New York Yankees

 Peña signed a minor league contract with the New York Yankees on April 15, 2006.
 He played at the Triple-A level for the Columbus Clippers.
 Playing in 105 games, Peña batted .260 with 19 home runs and 66 RBIs.
 He exercised a clause in his contract and became a free agent on August 16.

 Boston Red Sox

 On August 17, 2006, Peña signed a minor league contract with the Red Sox and was assigned to Triple-A Pawtucket.
 At Pawtucket, Peña played in 11 games and batted .459 with 4 home runs and 8 RBIs.
 His contract was purchased on August 28.
 On September 4, Peña hit his only home run of the season.
-He was a defensive replacement and when he batted in the bottom of the ninth, he hit a walk-off home run off Brandon McCarthy of the Chicago White Sox.
+He was a defensive replacement and when he batted in the bottom of the tenth, he hit a walk-off home run off Brandon McCarthy of the Chicago White Sox.

 Peña ended up playing in 18 games for the Red Sox in 2006.
 He batted .273 with 1 home run and three RBIs.
 Following the season, he opted for free agency.